Are Lithium Batteries Worth the Investment? A Cost-Benefit Analysis of 4 Deep Cycle Battery Types

 Gel Battery – Another type of sealed lead acid battery, this uses a silica compound to thicken the electrolyte solution in the battery.
 They offer more flexibility with installation options because they can be installed on their side.
 With no maintenance or off-gassing as well as a long-life span, they can be a great investment over the traditional flooded version.
 They do have a higher internal resistance than AGM that leads to longer charging times.

 Lithium Iron Phosphate (LFP or LiFePo) Battery – This is newer technology for deep cycle batteries, and differs from the Lithium Ion batteries that are common to hand-held electronics.
 The LFP chemistry is much more stable, not prone to overheating, and maintenance free.
 Because they do not off-gas, the options for installation can include the living space of your RV, van, or boat.
 With a long cycle life and higher charge and discharge rates, these batteries represent an upfront investment that pays off within just a few years.
+For example, the 12V lithium battery ensures a lifespan of more than 2000 cycles, 100A continuous discharge current, and a wide operating temperature range.

 When looking at a side-by-side comparison of price tags, it’s pretty easy to see which battery will make the smallest dent in your pocketbook.
 But, keep in mind, this is just upfront cost and not the whole financial picture.
 In addition to the price tag, it’s important to look at amp hour capacity, watt hour capacity, depth of discharge, number of cycles, typical lifespan, and ultimately cost per watt hour in order to get the full picture of cost over the lifespan of the battery.
 You may also want to examine some lifestyle considerations such as charging time, maintenance, weight, and more.
 So, let’s take a deeper look (pun intended!) at these important aspects of each type of battery.